 Under pressure to speed software delivery, IT organizations have adopted modern methods (Agile, DevOps, Lean and Continuous Delivery) and have invested in best-of-breed tools from multiple vendors… but many aren’t seeing the results they were expecting.

-In this webinar, Forrester Principal Analyst Kurt Bittner will present his analysis of the modern application delivery ecosystem and will describe how organizations can thrive in this multi-vendor, multi-methodology market.
+In this webinar, Forrester Principal Analyst Kurt Bittner presents his analysis of the modern application delivery ecosystem and describes how organizations can thrive in this multi-vendor, multi-methodology market.

 A Pragmatic Approach to Scaling Agile in the Enterprise